 - Gluten free- They are made with gluten free flour and are suitable for those with gluten sensitivities.

-- Easy to make- While this recipe does require a mixer, the cookies come together easily and don't require any chill time!
+- Easy to make- While this recipe does require a mixer, the cookies come together easily and have no chill time!

 Here are some notes about a few of the ingredients used.
 For the full ingredient list, see the recipe card below.
 If you're preparing these cookies for someone with gluten allergies, please examine each individual ingredient carefully for cross-contamination.